-The Prime Minister and the other members of the Government may be heard at any moment by the National Assembly and by its commissions.
+The Prime Minister and the other members of the Government may be heard at any moment by the assemblies and their commissions.
 They may be assisted by collaborators.

-The President of the Republic, the Deputies and the Prime Minister have the right of amendment.
+The President of the Republic, the Deputies and the Senators have the right of amendment.
 The amendments of the President of the Republic are presented by the Prime Minister and the other members of the Government.

-The proposals and amendments formulated by the Deputies are not receivable when their adoption would have as a consequence, either a diminution of public resources, or the creation or aggravation of a public expenditure, unless these proposals or amendments have been matched by proposals of compensatory receipts.
+The proposals and amendments formulated by the Deputies and the Senators are not receivable when their adoption would have as a consequence, either a diminution of public resources, or the creation or aggravation of a public expenditure, unless these proposals or amendments have been matched by proposals of compensatory receipts.